 As at junior levels, we aim to provide the education appropriate to your child's needs and abilities.
-Students may study courses at more than one level, provided they meet the pre-requisites for each course.
+Students may study courses at more than one level, and we will support students with information and course counselling to put together the most appropriate course for them.
 We offer a full range of NCEA and Scholarship subjects.
 Other qualifications are also available in some subjects.